TL;DR:

 1. Topics API

 Topics is a literal replacement for third-party cookies.
-In theory, it’s like switching from Cola and starting drinking water.
+In theory, it’s like switching from cola to water.
 Instead of tracking the user’s journey across different sites and creating individual profiles, Topics gathers your interests in broader categories.

 In practice, instead of “Steven visited toaster-lovers.com on Monday at 12 pm and spent 15 minutes there”, the advertiser gets “Steven is interested in Toasters.”
 The data about Steven is only stored for 3 weeks.